Accessibility links

 TV

-Our Voices – a 30-minute roundtable discussion program with a Pan-African cast of women focused on topics of vital importance to African women including politics, social issues, health, leadership, and the changing role of women in their communities.
+Our Voices – A 30-minute roundtable discussion program with a Pan-African cast of women focused on topics of vital importance to African women, including politics, social issues, health, leadership, and the changing role of women in their communities.
 The discussion continues online with a social media presence creating a platform for inclusion and empowerment.

 RADIO

-Daybreak Africa – a 30-minute breakfast show looks at the latest developments on the continent and provides in-depth interviews and reports from VOA correspondents (Weekdays at 0300, 0400, 0500 & 0600 UTC).
+Daybreak Africa – A 30-minute breakfast show looking at the latest developments on the continent and provides in-depth interviews and reports from VOA correspondents (Weekdays at 0305UTC).

-Nightline Africa – a 60-minute news magazine program highlighting the latest issues and developments on the continent.
-Correspondents from Washington and across Africa offer in-depth interviews, analysis and features on African arts and culture, sports, and music (Saturday & Sunday at 1600 UTC, repeat at 1800 UTC).
+Nightline Africa – A 60-minute news magazine program highlighting the latest issues and developments on the continent.
+Correspondents from Washington and across Africa offer in- depth interviews, analysis and features on African arts and culture, sports, and music (Saturday & Sunday at 1600 UTC, repeat at 1800 UTC).

 Sonny Side of Sports – The host offers an energetic look at world and African sports, using humor, props, sound effects and correspondent reports from Africa and around the globe (Weekdays at 1630 and 1830 UTC).

-Upfront – a weekly 30-minute program that connects with Africa's teens and young adults about politics, trends, lifestyles, health, entertainment, and other issues (Wednesdays at 1730 UTC).
+Upfront – A weekly 30-minute program that connects with Africa's teens and young adults about politics, trends, lifestyles, health, entertainment, and other issues (Wednesdays at 1730 UTC).

 African Music Mix - From North to South and East to West, the program draws from an archive of more than 15,000 selections of African dance music (Monday-Sunday 0100-0300 UTC, and Monday-Friday 1200-1400 UTC).